Softnet-Free/softnet-java/docs/rpc/making-rpc-requests.md

 }
 ```

 The interface has three methods to implement.
 Each request ends with a callback to one of these methods.
 In case of success, the <span class="method">onSuccess</span> method is called back.
-Here is a description of its parameters:
+Here is the description of its parameters:
 *	<span class="param">context</span> is, as usual, the context of any response handler of the platform;
 *	<span class="param">result</span> is an object of type <span class="datatype">SequenceDecoder</span> that contains the ASN.1 DER encoded data returned as a result by the remote procedure.